 In the Rubenstein Library, sometimes we primarily judge books by their covers, be they bejeweled, finely bound, or otherwise interestingly decorated.
 And sometimes we certainly do not.
 Case in point: the book below.

-The Library wouldn’t acquire most copies of the third edition of Langston Hughes’s Shakespeare in Harlem, especially not a [...]Continue Reading →
+The Library wouldn’t acquire most copies of the third edition of Langston Hughes’s Shakespeare in [...]Continue Reading →

 The Rubenstein Library’s three research center annually award travel grants to undergraduate and graduate students, faculty, and independent scholars through a competitive application process.
 Congratulations to this year’s recipients, we look forward to working with all of you!